Datomic/day-of-datomic/README.md

 Start a REPL:

+    # with lein 1
     lein repl

+    # with lein 2
+    lein trampoline repl

 Work through some of the tutorials in the tutorial directory, evaluating each form at the REPL.
 You might start with: